About Revere Copper And Brass Detroit Michigan

 Insulators — union members of Heat and Frost Insulators Local 1 and Asbestos Workers Local 25, the Michigan locals that represented insulation tradespeople throughout Detroit and the surrounding region — faced among the highest asbestos exposures at any industrial facility.
 Their daily work may have involved:

-• Cutting, fitting, and sawing asbestos-containing pipe covering and Kaylo block insulation
+- Cutting, fitting, and sawing asbestos-containing pipe covering and calcium silicate pipe insulation block insulation

-• Applying asbestos-containing insulating cement allegedly containing Johns-Manville formulations
+- Applying asbestos-containing insulating cement allegedly containing formulations

 Insulators affiliated with these Michigan locals reportedly worked not only at the Revere Detroit Rolling Mill but across the region’s major industrial sites — including the Ford River Rouge Complex in Dearborn and Chrysler Jefferson Assembly — bringing consistent product exposures from facility to facility.
 Cutting and disturbing these materials may have generated clouds of airborne asbestos dust that insulators breathed directly.